 Friedrich Nietzsche thought of his Übermensch, or “over-man,” as being “beyond good and evil.”
 He, or she, was to exist as a moral authority unto themselves, a lover of “this-world” who, unbound by transcendental norms or obligations, acted as creator and implementer of their own moral structures.
-For Nietzsche, of course, and many later existentialists, the transcendental norms or obligations were themselves mere human constructions of earlier, pre-modern, and unscientific communities.
+For Nietzsche, of course, and many later existentialists, the transcendental norms or obligations were themselves mere human construction, projects onto reality leftover from earlier, pre-modern, and unscientific communities.

-Moreover, for Nietzsche, the Übermensch was not just superior in his capacity to stand over and above what ultimately were historically contingent constructs, but the Übermensch also excelled in his capacity to create, to achieve, and to dominate his world and the conditions it thrust upon him.
+In addition for Nietzsche, the Übermensch was not just superior in his capacity to stand over and above what ultimately were historically contingent, moral constructs, but the Übermensch also excelled in his capacity to create, to achieve, and to dominate his world and the conditions it thrust upon him.
 The Übermensch was truly meant to be a sort of “super man”—willful, intelligent, self-disciplined, and utterly capable.
 Like the artistic and legendary portrayals of the hero-kings and emperors of ancient Greece or Rome, the Superman was the truly free, independent, human agent who through his own ingenuity and power created new realities of culture and new forms of civilization.
-Where Marx saw this power located in a socio-economic relationships, Nietzsche found it in the individual, human mind.
+Where Marx saw this power located in a socio-economic relationships, Nietzsche found it in the individual, human will.

 In contrast the term “Jedermann” in the German language simply means, the everyman, the common man.
-The “Everyman” is the man, who traditionally is under some other moral authority, who follows, to the best of his ability, that other authority, regardless of whether it be transcendent or immanent, religious or secular.
-Traditionally, however, everyman, in stark contrast to Superman, finds himself before God with only his own good deeds able to save him.
-Everyman, unlike Superman, is judged according to a higher law, traditionally speaking, a divine one.
-Everyman creates no moral standard, he is subject either to an eternal one, or to a local set of civil laws.
-He is not over anything, he is under the burden of the Law.
+The “Everyman” is the man who traditionally is under some other moral authority; who, to the best of his ability, follows that other authority, regardless of whether it be transcendent or immanent, religious or secular.
+Traditionally, however, Everyman, in stark contrast to Superman, finds himself before God with only his own good deeds able to save him.
+Everyman, unlike Superman, is judged according to a higher law; and traditionally speaking, a divine one.
+Everyman creates no moral standard, but is subject either to an eternal one, or to a local set of civil laws.
+He is not over anything, he is always under the Law.

-However, what happens when these two metaphors for a certain kind of moral agent are conflated into one and the same subject, as contradictory as that may sound?
+What happens, however, when these two metaphors for a certain kind of moral agent are conflated into one and the same subject, as contradictory as that may sound?
 What does a culture look like, when the attempt is made to anoint the Jedermann as the moral Übermensch, and even treat him as such through the institutions and laws that surround him?
-In other words, what does a culture look like, where each individual has “bestowed” upon them the divine right to establish his or her own moral system, like Nietzsche’s Übermensch, but where the creative capacities and heroic virtues of the Superman seem woefully absent, like that of the traditional Everyman?
+In other words, what does a culture look like, where each individual has “bestowed” upon them the divine right to establish his or her own moral system, like Nietzsche’s Übermensch, but where the creative capacities and heroic virtues of the Superman are manifestly absent, like that of the traditional Everyman?

-Is this our very own culture?
+Is this not our very own culture?
 I think it is.
-And, as a result, I think many tend to walk around believing that, on one hand, we really are the makers of our own morality, yet on the other, perhaps in moments of authentic self-awareness, we realize our total ineptitude in living up to those same, self-constructed moral standards.
-We tend to be pitiful Supermen indeed—Everymen and Everywomen, living trapped inside moral architectures of our own making, forming standards that we cannot live up to.
+And, I think many walk around believing that, on the one hand, we really are the makers of our own morality, while on the other, always realizing our total ineptitude in living up to those very same, “self-constructed” standards.
+Pitiful Supermen we are, indeed.
+Everymen and Everywomen, living trapped inside moral architectures of our own making, and forming standards that we cannot achieve

 Or, maybe, if we do start believing we are living up to those standards, then, again in rare moments of self-awareness, we realize we have probably set the standards rather low, or, worse, we begin to notice the failures of others, seeing them as their failures to live up to our standard.